jxie0755/Learning_Python/README.md

 Thanks!

 ---
-I will use a series of study material:
+I will use a series of study material including textbooks and online resources:

 Classes:
 * A Byte of Python -- finished